Few-Shot Prompting: How It Works & When to Use It

 Few-shot prompting and zero-shot prompting differ in their applications and advantages:

-One-shot prompting provides a single example to help the model understand the task, offering a balanced approach with more information than zero-shot but less than few-shot strategies.
+One-shot prompting provides a single example, just one example, to help the model understand the task, offering a balanced approach with more information than zero-shot but less than few-shot strategies.
+In some cases, one example can be sufficient for the model to generate correct answers.
 Each prompting method has its strengths and is suited to different scenarios based on task complexity and specificity.

 Zero-Shot Prompting